marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-03-from-microservices-to-kubernetes-with-quarkus-1.markdown

 connection: close
 {% endhighlight %}

-The second way to test the api is to develop a JUnit test and test invoking it during maven builds.
+The second way to test the REST API is to develop a JUnit test suite.
+It will be executed always during during maven builds.
-Quarkus support JUnit 5 and is very simple to implement tests, the folowing example use the library rest-assured.
+Quarkus support **JUnit 5** and is very simple to implement tests, define mocks using CDI and verify the the HTTP response.
+The following example use the library **rest-assured**:

 {% highlight java %}
 @QuarkusTest